-Jonathan (or JC to his friends) is the creative mind behind Merkley’s brand vision, with 20 years of creative experience in from his education in Aberdeen to publishing, digital media, agency and now SaaS.
+Jonathan (or JC to his friends) is the creative mind behind Kosli’s brand vision, with 20 years of creative experience in from his education in Aberdeen to publishing, digital media, agency and now SaaS.

 What drew you to Kosli?

 First and foremost I’m a storyteller, and my design story started with graphic communication in school and college.
 The concept that you can tell a story visually to the viewer and provoke emotions, responses and decisions is fascinating.
 To communicate to the world this exciting new space of DevOps Change Collaboration and the journey of Kosli is incredibly exciting.
 Who could say no!

 How did you go from the publishing sector to designing for technology?

 I was extremely lucky in my career to have started during its peak, and I was exposed to all the new types of media and technology as they emerged.
 As an example when I started, photos were in film, but now all that friction has been removed.
 In the digital age the power is in your hands from the click of the camera to publication via app or website.

 The sector struggled to cope with this rapid change, digital transformation was tied up in bureaucracy and red tape, and teams constrained to old tools and practices that limited creativity.
 So the time came to leave publishing.
 I charted a new adventure with Bruce in 2016 and founded Phable.io - a creative agency that specialises in telling technology focused organizations stories.
 FYI It is still going strong after 5+ years! 💪